 - How are your different program offerings built into your various marketing pathways?

 - Does your organization have a Communication Calendar that dictates what type of communications, when, and to who?
-This will allow for efficient Campain planning and a complementary marketing approach, both maintained in Virtuous.
+This will allow for efficient Campain planning and a complementary marketing approach, both maintained in Virtuous CRM+.

 - How does each stage of the content creation process happen?
 Who writes the content?
 Who designs the content?